create3000/x_ite/docs/_posts/components/HAnim/HAnimDisplacer.md

 #### Hint

-- Apply a non-zero *weight* factor to see the effect of HAnimDisplacer displacements.
+- Apply a non-zero *weight* factor to see the effect of **HAnimDisplacer** displacements.

 ### MFInt32 [in, out] **coordIndex** [ ] <small>[0,∞) or -1</small>
 {: #fields-coordIndex }

-Defines index values into the parent [HAnimSegment](/x_ite/components/hanim/hanimsegment/) or HAnimBody/[HAnimHumanoid](/x_ite/components/hanim/hanimhumanoid/) coordinate array for the mesh of vertices affected by this HAnimDisplacer.
+Defines index values into the parent [HAnimSegment](/x_ite/components/hanim/hanimsegment/) or HAnimBody/[HAnimHumanoid](/x_ite/components/hanim/hanimhumanoid/) coordinate array for the mesh of vertices affected by this **HAnimDisplacer**.
 Values start at index 0.

 #### Warning